AlteredAdmin/Windows-Updates/README.md

 This PowerShell script automates the approval of updates in WSUS for computer groups containing "PROD" in their name.
 It identifies updates older than 30 days and approves them for installation in the specified production groups.
 Please note that this script is experimental and should be thoroughly tested in a non-production environment before use in a production environment.

+### WSUS_AutoApprove_DEV_to_PROD.ps1
+This PowerShell script automates the approval of updates in Windows Server Update Services (WSUS) from the "DEV" group to groups containing "PROD" in their names.
+The script identifies updates approved for the "DEV" group and approves them for relevant "PROD" groups if the update is older than 30 days.
+Please note that this script is experimental.